CD PROJEKT SA CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that it is investigating a potential securities class action lawsuit against CD Projekt SA

 NEW YORK, Dec.
-18, 2020 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces an investigation of potential securities claims on behalf of shareholders of CD Projekt S.A. ( OTGLY, OTGLF) (the “Company”) resulting from allegations that CD Projekt may have issued materially misleading information to their shareholders and investing public.
+21, 2020 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces an investigation of potential securities claims on behalf of shareholders of CD Projekt S.A.
+(OTC: OTGLY, OTGLF) (the "Company") resulting from allegations that CD Projekt may have issued materially misleading information to their shareholders and investing public.

+- Warning!
+GuruFocus has detected 4 Warning Signs with OTCPK:OTGLF.
+Click here to check it out.

 All investors who purchased the American Depositary Receipts ("ADR's") of CD Projekt SA and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.